mdubard/simplecompiler/README.md

 # simplecompiler
-Run the Compiler on compiler files.
+Run the Compiler on the .txt files located in the folder "Compiler Files".

 See the User Manual for further information on how the compiler parses.